 Artificial Intelligence (AI) and the literature review process: Screening

 Screening is the process of selecting studies for inclusion in a review.
-The process usually involves the removal of duplicate records using reference management software, checking the title and abstract to remove those studies clearly irrelevant, obtaining the full-text and applying pre-determined eligibility criteria to determine which studies should be included.
+The process usually involves the removal of duplicate records using reference management software.
+There are then two stages: (1) checking the title and abstract to remove those studies clearly irrelevant; and (2) obtaining the full-text of the study and applying pre-determined eligibility criteria to determine which studies should be included.

 Screening to select studies for inclusion in the review is the most time-consuming aspect of the systematic literature review (SLR) process.
 It is also subject to error because it is a manual process.
 Researchers have therefore looked to speed up the process and make it more accurate.
-The most recent SLR on the topic (van Dinter et al., 2022) found 41 studies on automating the process, all of which involved the use of machine learning techniques (Naive Bayes and Support Vector Machine (SVM) algorithms) to do so.
+Van Dinter et al. (2022) found 41 studies on automating the process, all of which involved the use of machine learning techniques (most often Naive Bayes and Support Vector Machine (SVM) algorithms) to do so.
+There were 19 AI tools used for the screening process identified in the survey by Bolaňos et al. (2024) four of which were exclusive to the biomedical literature and which are set up to identify randomised controlled trials.
+15 of these tools use artificial intelligence for one task only: to classify whether the study is relevant or irrelevant.
+One of these tools (Rayyan AI) is detailed below as it is the tool most often mentioned by our researchers.
+Only four of the tools operate under open licenses (ASReview, Colandr, FAST2, RobotReviewer/Robotsearch).

 AI tools for screening